rstudio/checkRS-containers/README.md

 # checkRS-containers
-Configuration files for the containerized test environments of checkRS
+Configuration files for the containerized test environments of checkRS.

+This repo contains files used for internal purposes, that you may also find helpful.